Policies and Resources

 If you would like to sharpen some skills but are not able to commit to a degree program, consider curating a selection of 4 MHCI courses for a Graduate Certificate in Health Care Innovation tailored to your needs.
 (Graduate Certificate credit courses can fold into the MHCI degree at a later date.)

-If you would like to sharpen your skills with a lighter workload, in less time, consider the Professional Development Certificate in Health Care Innovation.
-This is a standalone noncredit professional certificate.
+If you would like to sharpen your skills with a lighter workload, in less time, consider Professional Development courses in Health Care Innovation.
+These are standalone noncredit courses.